 The sum of squared deviations is 3636, so

-Another mistake is treating variance as if it were in the original units.
-It is not.
-If the data is in meters, variance is in square meters.
+• Step 4 (units).
+Variance is not in the original units.
+If the data is in meters, variance is in square meters; this is exactly why step 5 exists.

-Use standard deviation when you want a practical description of spread in the same units as the data.
-In many classroom and real-world summaries, it is the most readable choice.
+Use range for a quick first look at how wide the data runs, variance when you need the spread measure inside other statistical methods, and standard deviation when you want a practical description of spread in the same units as the data.

 Need help with a problem?